 Efficient use of natural resources is critical to sustainability.
 The steel industry uses advanced technologies and techniques to increase production yield rates, reduce its energy requirements, and facilitate the use of by-products.

 On average, 20 GJ of energy is consumed per tonne of crude steel produced globally.
-The most efficient steel companies have reduced their energy consumption per tonne of steel by 60% since 1960.
+The most efficient steel companies have reduced their energy consumption per tonne of steel by around 60% since 1960.

 Iron ore and metallurgical coal are used mainly in the blast furnace process of ironmaking.
 For this process, coking coal is turned into coke, an almost pure form of carbon, which is used as the main fuel and reductant in a blast furnace.